-The primary purpose of this manual is to provide Florida school districts with a uniform chart of accounts for budgeting and financial reporting.
-Topics including governmental accounting standards, program cost accounting and reporting, and school internal funds are also addressed.
-This document is incorporated by reference in Rule 6A-1.001, Florida Administrative Code (F.A.C.), pursuant to the requirements of Sections 1010.01, 1010.20, and 1011.07, Florida Statutes (F.S.).
+Generally accepted governmental accounting standards, program cost accounting and reporting, and school internal funds are addressed in this manual.
+This document is incorporated by reference in rule 6A-1.001, Florida Administrative Code, pursuant to the requirements of sections 1010.01, 1010.20 and 1011.07, Florida Statutes.

 The Florida chart of accounts included in this manual is adapted from the United States Department of Education publication, Financial Accounting for Local and State School Systems, which establishes a comprehensive and uniform structure for reporting education fiscal data.
 The Florida chart of accounts was modified following the initial publication of the federal manual in 1957 and its major revision in 1973.
-Subsequent federal revisions in 1980, 1990, 2003, and 2009 have also been incorporated into the state chart of accounts to ensure compatibility with national statistical reports.
+Subsequent federal revisions in 1980, 1990, 2003, 2009 and 2014 have also been incorporated into the state chart of accounts to ensure compatibility with national statistical reports.